Metu-O/Feature-Selection-Qiime2-/README.md

 # 1. SelectFromModel Using Random Forest Estimator

-The sklearn random Forest Classifier (RFC) was used as a base estimator in the feature selection step of my classification pipeline.
+The sklearn random forest classifier (RFC) was used as a base estimator in the feature selection step of my classification pipeline.
 RFC has a feature_importances_ attribute after fitting, which was used as the importance_getter parameter.
 For more details on sklearn's SelectFromModel, click on this [link](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.SelectFromModel.html).
 For more details about sklearn's RFC, click on this other [link](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html).

 # 2. SelectFromModel Using Stochastic Gradient Descent Estimator